environ-developers/Environ/programs/README.md

 # Environ stand-alone programs

-This directory holds two stand-alone programs:

-1. `tester.f90` to test new developments
-2. `driver.f90` to run custom calculations using Environ
+`driver.f90` to run custom calculations using Environ

 The driver is a minimal program designed to call custom routines for custom Environ runs. <br> Users may report interest in additional custom functionality by providing calculation detail <br> to olivieroandreussi@unt.edu or by forking the Environ repo and submitting a pull request <br> for the custom code.